TITLE 89: SOCIAL SERVICES

-"Child and Youth Investment Teams" or "CAYIT" means a regionally based, multidisciplinary team consisting of designated DCFS staff, the child (when age-appropriate), the child's family, extended family and others who have relevant and current information about the child, and professionals who are critical to achieve informed, sound decision-making.
+"Clinical Intervention for Placement Preservation" or "CIPP" means a regionally based, multidisciplinary team consisting of designated DCFS staff, the child (when age-appropriate), the child's family, extended family and others who have relevant and current information about the child, and professionals who are critical to achieve informed, sound decision-making.

 "Child welfare services" means public social services that are directed toward the accomplishment of the following purposes:

-protecting and promoting the welfare of all children, including homeless, dependent, or neglected children;
+protecting and promoting the health, safety and welfare of all children, including homeless, dependent, or neglected children;

 preventing the unnecessary separation of children from their families by identifying family problems, assisting families in resolving their problems, and preventing breakup of the family where the prevention of child removal is desirable and possible, when the child can be cared for at home without endangering the child's health and safety;

 restoring to their families children who have been removed by the provision of services to the child and the families, when the child can be cared for at home without endangering the child's health and safety;

 placing children in suitable adoptive homes, in cases where restoration to the biological family is not possible or appropriate;

 providing supportive services and living maintenance that contributes to the physical, emotional and social well-being of children for whom the Department is legally responsible who are pregnant and unmarried;

 providing shelter and independent living services for homeless youth; and

 placing and maintaining children in facilities that provide separate living quarters for children under the age of 18 and for children 18 years of age and older, unless a child 18 years of age is in the last year of high school education or vocational training, in an approved individual or group treatment program, or in a licensed shelter facility, or secure child care facility.
 The Department is not required to place or maintain children:

 who are in a foster home; or

-who are developmentally disabled, as defined in the Mental Health and Developmental Disabilities Code; or
+who are persons with a developmental disability, as defined in the Mental Health and Developmental Disabilities Code [405 ILCS 5]; or

 who are female children who are pregnant, pregnant and parenting or parenting; or

 in facilities that provide separate living quarters for children 18 years of age and older and for children under 18 years of age.
-[20 ILCS 505/5].
+[20 ILCS 505/5(a)(3)]

 These services include but are not limited to: counseling, advocacy, day care, homemaker, emergency caretaker, family planning, adoption, visitation, placement, child protection and information and referral.